Trauma and PTSD Counseling

 Many people recover from trauma with time and through the support of family and friends, even bouncing back with great resiliency, but for others, the effects of trauma are lasting, causing us to live with deep emotional pain, fear, confusion, or posttraumatic stress far after the event has passed.
 Often, the support, guidance, and assistance of mental health professionals is crucial to healing from trauma.

-Over time, trauma and abuse therapy can help you:
+Over time, therapy for trauma and abuse can help you:

 - Regain your sense of self